 What is a high deductible health plan (HDHP)?

 A high-deductible health plan is a plan with a minimum annual deductible and a maximum out-of-pocket limit as listed in the following table.
-These minimums and maximums are determined annually by the Internal Revenue Service (IRS) and are subject to change.
+The IRS determines these minimums and maximums annually.

 |Type of Coverage||Minimum Annual Deductible||Maximum Annual Out-of-pocket|

 |Individual||$1,300 for 2017

 |$13,100 for 2017

 Part 1: Qualifying High Deductible Health Insurance Plan